 How To Cut Drop Coats

-Dog breeds with drop coat include Maltese, Shitzu and Yorkshire terriers.
-They are regarded as drop coat because their hair can be messed up when it is long.
+Dog breeds with drop coats include Maltese, Shitzu and Yorkshire terriers.
+They are regarded as drop coats because their hair can be messed up when it is long.
 When they shake their coat, it drops naturally back in position.
 Also, they have a natural part in their back.

 A clipper and a guide comb attachment are much better if you want to trim a drop coat because scissors may not give the finish you want.
 If you want to use scissors on a drop coat, comb the fur down and then trim around the edges to a desirable length.